CreativeSDK/android-getting-started-samples/getting-started/guide/getting-started.markdown

 1. Enter a comma-separated list of redirect URIs

-    Used to verify that your Client ID is being used by your site and your site alone.
+    Used to verify that your Client ID (API Key) is being used by your site and your site alone.

     List any subdomains here.
 Note that you cannot use regex here.